networknext/next/docs/run_your_own_client_and_server.md

 tar -zxf *.tar.gz
 ```

-Build the example code no the VM:
+Build the example code on the VM:

 ```console
 premake5 gmake